bwoody3142/FullCourtAnalytics/Documentation/User.md

 ## Rosters
+- To add a player to the roster, fill out the first name, last name, age, height, weight, grade, and number of the player.
+- Once everything is filled, then click "Add Player", to add them to the roster.
+- You can add as many players as you'd like.
 - If you would like to go back to the admin page hit the "Back" button.
 - If you would like to sign out hit the "Sign Out" button.
-- If you want to add a player to the roster, fill out the first name, last name, age, height, weight, grade, and number of the player.
-- Once everything is filled, then click "Add Player", to add them to the roster.

 ## Admin